joewadk/joewadk/README.md

 - Headstarter AI Fellowship
 - Google Software Engineering Program

+Also, I'm an avid hackathon enjoyer.
+Having attended 6 hackathons so far, and most recently winning first place in the Smart Cities Track at HackHarvard2024.
+You can find my DevPost to learn more below!!

-Through these experiences, I have honed my skills in machine learning and data science, aiming to bring innovative and new solutions.
+Through these experiences, I have honed my skills in software engineering and data science, aiming to bring innovative and new solutions.
 Let's connect and collaborate on exciting projects and potentially hackathons!</h5>

 <h3 align="left">Connect with me:</h3>